HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/practitioner_studio/dashboard.md

 ## Overview

 The Practitioner Dashboard provides a personalized experience with widgets, action buttons, and quick links to help you access common tasks and information efficiently.
-The dashboard includes several key widgets: Tasks and Notifications for items that need approval or addressing, including expiring content; Recent Content Items for quick access to your latest work; and Personalization Rules (PZN) for managing user experiences.
+The dashboard includes several key widgets: Status monitoring for items that need approval or addressing, including expiring content; Recent Content Items for quick access to your latest work; and Personalization Rules (PZN) for managing user experiences.

 Additionally, the dashboard features an Interactive Banner that displays dynamic announcements, tips, and tutorials, such as notifications about new CF releases and helpful tutorials.
-Guided Activities are also available to provide product tours that accelerate the onboarding process for new users.

 [](../../../../../assets/HCL_Practitioner_dashboard.png "Practitioner dashboard")

-## HCLSoftware U learning materials

-For an introduction and a demo on how to use the Practitioner Dashboard, go to tutorial.
+## Explore Digital Experience Info Hub

+The dashboard includes an "Explore Digital Experience" info hub section that provides quick access to helpful tutorials and documentation.
+This section features interactive cards with video tutorials and documentation links for common tasks such as:

+- **Create your first site** - Set up content, add assets, and customize your pages to fit your needs
+- **Upload media & files** - Get started by uploading images, videos, and files in Digital Assets Manager
+- **Manage theme** - Create, customize, and manage themes to control the visual appearance and user experience of your DX sites, including layout, styling, and branding elements
+- **Open search to Get Started** - Use the search bar to quickly find pages, documents, assets, or settings

+Each card offers two options: "Watch HCLSoftware U tutorial" for video demonstrations and "Read Documentation" for detailed written guides.

+The info hub section can be collapsed or expanded using the "Collapse info hub" toggle button to maximize your workspace.

 ## Quick Links